 She has sung the National Anthem at Boston's historic Fenway Park and is an original co-founder of the New Camerata Opera in New York.
 In early 2020 Ms. Lang made her first appearance with Underground Salon NYC, where critics took note of her “impressive vocal effects including a lovely liquid trill and a stunning climax.”

-Next June the soprano will attend the Mostly Modern Festival in Saratoga Springs, NY, where she will perform contemporary opera and song in concert at the Arthur Zankel Music Center.
-She will also join the Dramatic Voices Program Berlin to reprise the role of Chrysothemis in Strauss' Elektra, streaming online in concert in August.
-In March, Ms. Lang will be presented in recital on Sparrow Live, classical music's newest online platform.
+Next June the soprano will join the Dramatic Voices Program Berlin to reprise the role of Chrysothemis in Strauss' Elektra, streaming online in concert in August.
 No stranger to the classical world's evolving online scene, she has been involved with several virtual projects during the pandemic.
 Ms. Lang was featured in the title role in Promenade Opera Project's virtual production of Beethoven's Fidelio in October.
 In December she joined Christman Opera Company online for their Voices Raising Voices initiative, a project committed to engaging artists of color, women, and members of the LGBTQIA+ community, where she performed a piece by Canadian pianist and composer Maria Thompson Corley.
-The soprano was also a featured soloist on the VOICES Music Series: Winter Edition, presented by Cambridge Public Library.
+She was also a featured soloist on the VOICES Music Series: Winter Edition, presented by Cambridge Public Library.
+In March, Ms. Lang will be presented in recital on Sparrow Live, classical music's newest online platform, featuring works by Respighi, Strauss, Barber and Rachmaninoff.

 Photos by Jiyang Chen